 Once the seedling is ready and the weather cooperates, you can start hardening off plants the easy way.

-Where to Harden off plants
+Where to Harden off seedlings

 The idea is to give the plants some wind protection and the ability to provide shade.